develop2arman/rust-all-in-one/workspace/borrowchecker/lifetime/LIFETIME.md

 > Make hypotheses about whether or not your experiments will pass the borrow checker before you compile reference in Rust has a lifetime, which is the scope for which that reference is valid.
 Most of the time, lifetimes are implicit and inferred, just like most of the time, types are inferred.
 We must annotate types when multiple types are possible.
 In a similar way, we must annotate lifetimes when the lifetimes of references could be related in a few different ways.

-> The main aim of lifetimes is to prevent dangling references, which cause a program to reference data other than the data it’s intended to reference.

 > All references in Rust have a lifetime, even if they are not explicitly annotated.
 The compiler is capable of implicitly assigning lifetimes.

 > A value’s lifetime is the period when accessing that value is valid behavior.
 A function’s local variables live until the function returns, while global variables might live for the life of the program.